 5. Conclusions

 This study explores multiple R-packages and tools for differential expression data analysis of LFQ experiments based on protein and peptide intensity results.
-We explored eight different R or Shiny applications including MSstats, Proteus, prolfqua, ProVision, LFQ-Analyst, Eatomics, ProStaR, msqrob and the popular C# tool Perseus.
-Most of these packages (LFQ-Analyst, ProVision, Eatomics, prolfqua, msqrob) have been created as an alternative to Perseus to analyze the output of MaxQuant in the R. MSstats, Prolfqua, Proteus and ProStaR can process not only protein intensity results but peptide-based results, making them more flexible and compatible with tools such as DIA-NN, quantms, Skyline, etc. MSstats is the most well-documented package and the one with more support.
+We explored eight different R or Shiny applications including MSstats, Proteus, prolfqua, ProVision, LFQ-Analyst, Eatomics, ProStaR, msqrob2 and the popular C# tool Perseus.
+Most of these packages (LFQ-Analyst, ProVision, Eatomics, prolfqua, msqrob2) have been created as an alternative to Perseus to analyze the output of MaxQuant in the R. MSstats, Prolfqua, Proteus and ProStaR can process not only protein intensity results but peptide-based results, making them more flexible and compatible with tools such as DIA-NN, quantms, Skyline, etc. MSstats is the most well-documented package and the one with more support.
 However, other packages like prolfqua have higher quality control capabilities which are crucial in differential expression data analysis to detect variances and errors in specific samples or analytical steps.

-The results highlighted that major differences for some tools and datasets are observed when protein level intensity from MaxQuant is used the performance of some tools can fluctuate significantly depending on the analysis parameters and even the characteristics of the input dataset.
+The results highlighted that major differences for some tools and datasets are observed when protein level intensity from MaxQuant is used because the performance of some tools can fluctuate significantly depending on the analysis parameters and even the characteristics of the input dataset.
 Most of the tools can correctly quantify true positives at low false positive rates, however, Perseus, prolfqua, and LFQ-Analyst were the tools that performed better among the benchmarked packages in the two datasets.
-We used Proteus, msqrob and MSstats to evaluate the performance of protein quantification based on peptide-level intensities data from the quantms workflow and MaxQuant.
+We used Proteus, msqrob2 and MSstats to evaluate the performance of protein quantification based on peptide-level intensities data from the quantms workflow and MaxQuant.
 Overall, for both datasets analyzed (the large-scale mix dataset and the toxicology dataset) MSstats provides lower CVs across replicates and more accurate quantification of differential expression ratios in the large-scale mix dataset.
 However, we observed that when the datasets presented higher CV values independently of the tools used for the analysis, the results were not consistent and difficult to compare across tools.
 This fact should trigger a more rigorous study of the figure and possible guidelines to make the quantitative results reproducible and accurate, even if they pass the author's specific statistical tests.

 At present, there are many algorithms and tools for identifying and quantifying proteomic data, and R-packages to perform differential expression analysis.
 However, there may be some tools and algorithms that have not been evaluated in this article for retrieval methods or other reasons.
 Each package and tool provide different methods for normalization, imputation, visualization, and quality control of the DE protein results.
 Due to the diversity of statistical methods, algorithms, and datasets, we do not evaluate all of them but select some of them for comparison.
 By summarizing and comparing existing tools, this work can serve as a starting point for comparisons of label-free quantitation.